 “Oh yes, you shaped me first inside, then out; you formed me in my mother’s womb.
 I thank you, High God — you’re breathtaking!
 Body and soul, I am marvelously made!
 I worship in adoration — what a creation!

 You know me inside and out, you know every bone in my body; You know exactly how I was made, bit by bit, how I was sculpted from nothing into something.

-Like an open book, you watched me grow from conception to birth; all the stages of my life were spread out before you, The days of my life all prepared before I’d even lived one day”Psalm 139:13-16 MSG
+Like an open book, you watched me grow from conception to birth; all the stages of my life were spread out before you, The days of my life all prepared before I’d even lived one day”

-- He thought about every aspect of who we were to become – our appearance, personality, interest, etc.
+God has designed each of us from a special blueprint.
+He thought about every aspect of who we were to become – our appearance, personality, interest, etc.

 Every stage of our life was planned, every day prepared before we were even born.